ssingh5353/Proper-Mask-Wearing-Automation/README.txt

 2. Click on the "Download" button
 3. Run the downloaded file and use all default settings with installation

+To install the cv2 and tensorflow libraries, you will need pip.
+Steps to install pip can be found at: https://pip.pypa.io/en/stable/installation/

 Install cv2 -
 1. Open terminal
 2. Run the command "pip install opencv-python"